 United Way FAQ's

 United Way of Lee County (UWLC) is a local 501(c)(3) nonprofit organization serving Lee and Harnett Counties.
-We've been serving our community since 1960, and we're part of a network of local United Ways under the umbrella of United Way Worldwide, which provides support services.
+We've been serving our community since 1960, and we're part of a network of local United Ways under the umbrella of United Way Worldwide.

 United Way of Lee County helps people build pathways out of poverty so that they can be self-sufficient and provide for their families.
-We do this through partnerships with other local nonprofits that provide direct services such as food pantries, housing assistance, etc. UWLC provides critical funding for these and similar programs.
+We do this through our new Barrier Busters program and also through partnerships with other local nonprofits that provide direct services such as food pantries, housing assistance, etc. UWLC provides critical funding for these and similar programs.

 United Way provides other community services, too.
 People who need help with food, housing, utilities, and much more can check out NC 211, United Way's information and referral service, and volunteers can go to VolunteerUnited.net to find local volunteer opportunities.

-For the 2022-23 year, UWLC is intentionally focusing on housing, food, and physical/mental health.
-In spring 2022, these issues were identified by community residents as critical needs that United Way can help address.
+For the 2023-24 year, UWLC is intentionally focusing on housing, food, and physical/mental health.
+These issues were identified by community residents as critical needs that United Way can help address.
 Together, we are building a tomorrow that is better than yesterday.

 United Way of Lee County serves both Lee and Harnett counties in central North Carolina.
 Our office is located in Sanford, NC.

-We're making our community better every day!
-Here are just a few examples of United Way's local impact:
+United Way is changing lives every day!
+Here are just a few examples of our local impact in 2022-2023:

 • 3,539 callers to NC 211 from Lee and Harnett Counties got immediate, compassionate help to access housing, shelter, food, utilities, and other immediate needs

 Simply put, there is no better way to invest in the future of our community.
+United Way's broad community reach and deep, long-standing partnerships and relationships facilitate inter-agency cooperation and creative problem-solving to serve clients, many of whom have needs that can't be met by a single agency.
 United Way partners go through a vigorous vetting process, so you know that your donation is being used efficiently and effectively to address challenges facing our community.
+And all funding decisions are made by local volunteers who know and care about our community.

-United Way's goal is long-lasting change that prevents problems from happening in the first place.
-When people can provide for themselves and their families, there's a lot less stress on community resources, and that means quality of life goes up for everyone.
+We know that when people can provide for themselves and their families, there's a lot less stress on community resources, and that means quality of life goes up for everyone.
 And when children aren't living in poverty, they do better in school, they're healthier, and they are much more likely to grow up to be positive, contributing members of society.
-That's a win for all of us!
+That's a win for all of us, and your gift to United Way helps make it happen!

 It stays here!
 It is the policy of United Way of Lee County that donations are used to support programs in Lee and Harnett Counties only, unless the donor specifically requests that the donation be sent elsewhere.
 So you can rest assured that what you give here stays here to help neighbors right here at home.